This week was International Men's Day and the Global Institute for Women's Leadership...read more

 A new US study shows that remote workers are more productive generally, but that they could be even more so if employers encourage a wider range of workers into remote roles.

-Working from home make employees more productive, according to a new study which investigates ways to increase that productivity bonus.
+Working from home make employees more productive, according to a new study which investigates ways to increase that productivity bonus and career pathways for remote workers.

 The study by Harvard economics doctoral students Natalia Emanuel and Emma Harrington, concludes that remote working may be more productive for call-centre work, and possibly for other sectors, and suggests that firms could pay workers a premium to work remotely to encourage more to do so.